titoBouzout/solid-media-linkify/readme.md

 - allow to extend the emoji with images, like `:tito:` to become something else
 - allow mark to be an array
 - may do children recursive
+- allow to pass a proxy url for embeds, to not leak ips

 Possibly new functionalities.